Metabolic Equivalent

 Metabolic Equivalent for senior-friendly exercises and sports!

-MET can also work well for seniors and anyone who needs to start more slowly.
-Pick activities that match your ability level.
 Increase the intensity and time spent exercising gradually, when you feel ready.
 Exercise at your own pace and slow down or switch activities as needed.

 Learn more about the #1 fitness test for seniors in this article.

-comparison of METs for senior-friendly exercise
+comparison of METs for senior-friendly exerciseComparing the MET scores of senior-friendly exercises.

-General guidelines define moderate exercise as 3.0 to 5.9 METs, but your fitness level will determine what is a light, moderate, or vigorous exercise in your case.
+General guidelines define moderate exercise as 3.0 to 5.9 METs, but your fitness level (VO2 max) will determine what is a light, moderate, or vigorous exercise in your case.
 A quick way to gauge your exercise intensity is to pay attention to your breathing during activity.
 Your exercise is light if you have enough breath to sing, moderate if you can talk, and vigorous if you can only say a few words at a time.

 Judging your effort will help you pick training activities and exercises that give you greater benefits.
 Metabolic Equivalent intensity will always vary depending on your effort.
 For example, a leisurely bike ride (3.5 METs) may feel too easy.
 Picking up the pace to 10 mph (6 METs) gives you more calorie burn and could be a better intensity.
 Substitute hills or stairs in a flat walking route and get a comparable increase in METs.